Mmmmm. Mint jelly with lamb. Made the mint jelly; now all I need is the lamb.

 2 Add vinegar, return to boil.
 Simmer covered, 5 more minutes.

 4 Spoon the apple pulp into a muslin cloth (or a couple layers of cheesecloth) or a large, fine mesh sieve, suspended over a large bowl.
 Leave to strain for several hours.
 Do not squeeze.
-Note that if your mash is too thick, you can add 1/2 a cup to a cup more of water to it.
-You should have 4 to 5 cups of resulting juice.
+After a few hours about 4 cups of juice should have strained out of the mash.

 5 Measure the juice, then pour into a large pot.
 Add the sugar (7/8 a cup for each cup of juice).
-Heat gently, stirring to make sure the sugar gets dissolved and doesn't stick to the bottom of the pan and burn.
+Heat on high, stirring to make sure the sugar gets dissolved and doesn't stick to the bottom of the pan or burn.

-6 Bring to a boil.
+6 Bring to a boil and reduce the heat to medium or medium high, so that you maintain a strong simmer.
 Cook for 10-15 minutes, using a metal spoon to skim off the surface scum.
 Continue to boil until a candy thermometer shows that the temperature has reached 8-10°F above the boiling point at your altitude (boiling point is 212°F at sea level, so at sea level the temperature should read 220-222°F).
 Additional time needed for cooking can be anywhere from 10 minutes to an hour or longer, depending on the amount of water, sugar, and apple pectin in the mix.

 7 Pour into sterilized* canning jars to within 1/4" from the top and seal.